Speakers and Program

 Parallel sessions will normally consist of four mini-symposium or contributed talks.

-Prof. Mike Giles: An introduction to the use of adjoints in computational finance
+Morning: Prof. Mike Giles, An introduction to the use of adjoints in computational finance

 AAD (Adjoint Algorithmic Differentiation, or sometimes Adjoint Automatic Differentiation)) is used extensively in computational finance for estimating sensitivities (Greeks), especially when estimating the sensitivity of a single option value to changes in a large number of input parameters (such as future interest rates or correlation coefficients).
 The mathematics is also the same as back-propagation in machine learning, computing the sensitivity of the average mis-match to training data to changes in all of the neural network coefficients.